La Jolla beach near San Diego, California. Masayuki Hiraoka/EyeEm/Getty Images

 10. Big Sur

-Best region for coastline
+Best stretch of coastline

 Following your bliss inevitably leads to Big Sur.
 Waterfalls splash down sandy bluffs in rainbow mists, and yurt retreats perch at the edge of redwood forests.
 Beyond purple-sand beaches and coves lined with California jade, pods of migrating whales dot the sparkling Pacific.